dcore94/bss/README.md

 ## Examples

-In the folder www you'll find some self-contained examples of simple HTML apps that realize few common patterns that should be useful for understanding BSS.
+In the folder _examples_ you'll find some self-contained examples of simple HTML apps that realize few common patterns that should be useful for understanding BSS.

 ## Copyright and Licence